A. Sally Davis

 Research and interests:

-She is a 2014 graduate of the National Institutes of Health Comparative Biomedical Scientist Training Program in partnership with North Carolina State University.
+Dr. Davis is a 2014 graduate of the National Institutes of Health Comparative Biomedical Scientist Training Program in partnership with North Carolina State University.
 At the NIH, Sally conducted her PhD research on “Improving Experimental Models for the Study of Human Influenza Pathogenesis” in the laboratory of Dr. Jeffery K. Taubenberger, MD, PhD, Viral Pathogenesis and Evolution Section, Laboratory of Infectious Diseases, National Institute of Allergy and Infectious Diseases (NIAID).
 Her research at NIAID focused on comparative pathogenesis and response of a diversity of mammalian species to a variety of influenza A viruses, including reconstructed 1918 and 2009 H1N1 pandemic strains.
 While at NIAID, she focused on methods development in the following areas: diminishing autofluorescence in formalin-fixed, paraffin-embedded tissue; bioconjugation of viruses with fluorescent dyes; multi-label antibody and lectin based immunofluorescence and validation of in vitro cell models against human/animal tissues of origin.

 Sally received her DVM and Residency Certificate in Veterinary Anatomic Pathology in 2007 and 2009 respectively from North Carolina State University College of Veterinary Medicine.
 Prior to her career in veterinary medicine, she spent 10 years in computer and business consulting culminating in senior management positions where she was responsible for new business generation, technical leadership of complex systems integration projects and development of global curricula in information technology topics.
 She has a BA in Computer Science modified with education and a graduate certificate in secondary school science education from Dartmouth College.